ZombieHippie/weather-react-native/README.md

 ## Getting Started

+You will need to rename/create a copy of `/src/env.example.ts` to `/src/env.ts` with your API keys and City ID data.

 Understand that this works by first compiling TypeScript and then deploying the JavaScript with React Native.

 * Requirements: [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com/)